Miller Park Milwaukee

 - Bernie Brewer is still a fan favorite at Miller Park after having an illustrious career at Milwaukee Fulton County Stadium.
 While he no longer slides into a giant beer mug, he does still his traditional home run and victory slide into a home plate area.

-- The retractable roof is one of the few in the all of baseball and the signature of Miller Park.
-Due to poor weather for a good portion of the season this retractable roof makes all home games enjoyable for Brewers fans regardless of the outside conditions.
+- The retractable roof is one of the few in all of baseball and the signature of Miller Park.
+Due to poor weather for a good portion of the season, this retractable roof makes all home games enjoyable for Brewers fans regardless of the outside conditions.

-- Miller Park is one of the most cost effective parks in all of baseball.
-In fact, Sports Illustrated rated Miller Park as the best ballpark based on value per dollar spent out of every baseball stadium in the league.
+- Miller Park is one of the most cost-effective parks in all of baseball.
+Sports Illustrated rated Miller Park as the best ballpark based on the value per dollar spent out of every baseball stadium in the league.

 Miller Park Food

-Milwaukee is known for two things beer and brats and Miller Park doesn’t disappoint with either of these choices.
-Wisconsin is home of some of the best food in America and a lot of it is on display at Miller Park.
+Milwaukee is known for two things beer and brats, and Miller Park doesn’t disappoint with either of these choices.
+Wisconsin is home to some of the best food in America, and a lot of it is on display at Miller Park.
 Let’s take a look at our three favorite places to chow down at this great stadium.
-The Brat Boys- Miller Park is the only baseball stadium in all of MLB where bratwursts outsell hot dogs and the Brat Boys is the major reason why.
-Offering a variety of bratwursts such as Polish, Italian and Mexican chorizo sausage, this place is the king of the bratwurst in MLB.
-Make sure to try the Brat Boys “secret stadium sauce” as this highlights the greatness of these fine sausages.
-Ribbie’s Café- For those who have already had their fair share of hot dogs and brats at the tailgating parties, Ribbie’s Café offers a bit of a different menu.
+The Brat Boys - Miller Park is the only baseball stadium in all of MLB where bratwursts outsell hot dogs, and the Brat Boys is the major reason.
+Offering various bratwursts such as Polish, Italian, and Mexican chorizo sausage, this place is the king of the bratwurst in MLB.
+Make sure to try the Brat Boys “secret stadium sauce,” as this highlights the greatness of these fine sausages.
+Ribbie’s Café - For those who have already had their fair share of hot dogs and brats at the tailgating parties, Ribbie’s Café offers a bit of a different menu.
 Two of the favorites are the chicken brisket and the delicious cupcakes.
 Ribbie’s cupcakes are to die for and among the best desserts in any baseball stadium on the planet.
-Palermo’s Pizza- One thing we always check out at ballparks is the pizza.
+Palermo’s Pizza - One thing we always check out at ballparks is the pizza.
 While many have the standard frozen pizza, Palermo’s offers some of the best frozen pizza known to man.
 While Miller Park’s bratwursts are the staple, their pizza is also a decent choice.
 We recommend a slice of this pie as your warm-up when you enter the park so you can save room for your 7th inning bratwurst.